WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0_config.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Especially when running high-performance applications, processing performance can be dramatically improved by SIMD instructions.
-UHD uses ORC to provide SIMD capability, and GNURadio includes a SIMD library called "Volk".
+UHD uses ORC to provide SIMD capability, and GNU Radio includes a SIMD library called "Volk".
 These should both be used to guarantee optimum performance.

 Compiling UHD with ORC